 - A Broader Impacts section that describes how the research will be disseminated to a broad and diverse audience.
 This should go beyond traditional academic publications and includes education and outreach from the research team spanning multiple levels of engagement.
 Broader Impacts encompasses Broadening Participation in Computing (BPC) and Engineering (BPE).

-In FY 2020, NSF is working closely with multiple agencies across the federal government, including the U.S. Department of Homeland Security (DHS) Science and Technology Directorate (S&T); the U.S. Department of Transportation (DOT) Federal Highway Administration (FHWA); several National Institutes of Health (NIH) institutes and centers including the National Institute of Biomedical Imaging and Bioengineering (NIBIB), National Cancer Institute (NCI), and National Center for Advancing Translational Sciences (NCATS); and the U.S. Department of Agriculture National Institute of Food and Agriculture (USDA NIFA, hereafter referred to as NIFA).
+NSF is working closely with multiple agencies across the federal government, including the U.S. Department of Homeland Security (DHS) Science and Technology Directorate (S&T); the U.S. Department of Transportation (DOT) Federal Highway Administration (FHWA); several National Institutes of Health (NIH) institutes and centers including the National Institute of Biomedical Imaging and Bioengineering (NIBIB), National Cancer Institute (NCI), Office of Behavioral and Social Sciences Research (OBSSR), and National Center for Advancing Translational Sciences (NCATS); and the U.S. Department of Agriculture National Institute of Food and Agriculture (USDA NIFA, hereafter referred to as NIFA).

 Small projects may request a total budget of up to $500,000 for a period of up to 3 years.
 They are well suited to emerging new and innovative ideas that may have high impact on the field of CPS.
-Note that Small projects are not accepted under this solicitation.
+There is no deadline for Small projects.

 - Frontier projects must address clearly identified critical CPS challenges that cannot be achieved by a set of smaller projects.
 Furthermore, Frontier projects should also look to push the boundaries of CPS well beyond today's systems and capabilities.
 Funding may be requested for a total of $1,200,001 to $7,000,000 for a period of 4 to 5 years.
-Note that the Frontier project deadline is different than that for Medium projects.
+Note that the Frontier projects have a specific deadline.